-a.
+- a.
 Funds under this NOFA may not be used to pay the salary of an FSS coordinator for a Housing Choice Voucher (HCV) FSS program.
-A PH FSS program coordinator may only serve Low Rent Public Housing families while the HCV FSS program serves only HCV families.
-The funding for HCV FSS program coordinators is being made available through a separate NOFA included in the FY2006 Super NOFA.

-b.
-Funds under this FSS NOFA may not be used to pay for services for FSS program participants.

-c.
-Funds under this FSS NOFA may not be used to pay for administrative activities.

-F. Other Submission Requirements
+A PH FSS program coordinator may only serve Low-Rent Public Housing families while the HCV FSS program serves only HCV families.
+The funding for HCV FSS program coordinators is being made available through a separate NOFA included in the FY 2007 Super NOFA. - b.
+Funds under this FSS NOFA may not be used to pay for services for FSS program participants. - c.
+Funds under this FSS NOFA may not be used to pay for administrative activities. - F. Other Submission Requirements.
 Electronic application submission is mandatory unless an applicant requests, and is granted, a waiver to the requirement.
-Procedures for obtaining a waiver are contained in the General Section.
+Applicants should submit waiver requests in writing using mail.
+Waiver requests must be postmarked no later than 15 days prior to the application deadline date and should be sent to Anice Schervish, 451 7th Street, SW., Room 3236 Washington, DC 20410.
 If HUD grants a waiver, the applicant will be notified of the application submission requirements for paper copy applications.
 Paper copy applications must be received by the appropriate HUD office no later than the application deadline date to meet the deadline submission requirements.